Only Davis Instruments stations are supported. The following stations have been reported to work:

 Disk space: To build meteo on a Linux system, you need at least 150MB of disk space, the installed libraries with debug symbols take about 45MB (they become considerably smaller if you strip them), the installed programms use about 5.5MB.
 On Solaris, the shared library is smaller, but the archive library is larger.
 The binaries are linked against the shared libraries by default.

-CPU: While compiling the software can take some time (it takes about an hour on the reference machine), running meteo hardly produces any noticeable load on current hardware.
-On the meteo website server, meteo's activities account for hardly more than about 10% of the CPU load.
-The most important portion of CPU load comes from the database, the meteo programs themselves cause less than 1% of the CPU load.
+CPU: meteo does not use complicated stuff, so compiling it even on small cpus is fast.
+Running meteo hardly produces any noticeable load on current hardware.
+On the meteo exampe server, meteo's activities account for less than than about 0.3% of the CPU load.
+The most important portion of CPU load comes from the database.

 Database space: The most important requirement for meteo is database space.
 A VantagePro Plus station uses about 970kB in the sdata and avg per day of database space, or about 343MB per year.
 On october 30th, 2003, the database on the meteo website was about 1.4GB in size and contained more than 47mio rows in the large tables, more than 30mio rows in the sdata table alone.